-Contrary to expectations, spin has been the fiercest attacking option in the Indian Premier League.
+Contrary to expectations, spin bowlers have been the fiercest attackers in the Indian Premier League.

 Spinners have wreaked havoc time and again, troubling even the best of batsmen.
 While there are quite a few noteworthy names when it comes to spinners who have tormented batting line-ups, here we look at the 5 deadliest spin bowlers to have played the IPL: